Introduction to Prepaid Tuition Plans

 There are three types of tuition credits available.
 They provide tuition coverage on a tier-based system.

-- The first tier, Type 1, will cover your tuition cost dollar-for-dollar at any public Texas university or college.
+- Type 1, the most expensive, will cover your tuition cost dollar-for-dollar at any public Texas university or college.

-- The second tier, Type 2, will cover tuition up to the weighted-average cost of all Texas public universities and colleges.
+- Type 2, less expensive than type 1, will cover tuition up to the weighted average cost of all Texas public universities and colleges.
 This means that if the school your child will be attending costs more than the state average, you will have to cover the difference.
 However, should your child’s tuition be at or below the weighted-average, 100% of the tuition would be covered using the credits.

-- The final tier, Type 3, works the same way as Type 2.
+- Type 3, the least expensive credit, works the same way as Type 2.
 However, it is only meant to be used for two-year Texas public universities and colleges.
-Below is a chart from “The Texas Tuition Promise Fund” brochure that helps explains the differences.

 To be eligible for a refund, the tuition units must have met the three-year holding period requirement.
-If they have not met the requirement, you are only eligible for a reduced value refund.”
+If they have not met the requirement, you are only eligible for a “reduced value refund.”
 A reduced value refund is the lesser of either the price you originally paid for the unit(s) OR the original price you paid MINUS net investment earnings or losses on that amount.

-If you do meet the three-year requirement, the earnings your credit hours have accrued are not guaranteed to be refunded back to you and are determined based on the ‘actuarial soundness,’ or the financial health, of the fund.
+If you do meet the three-year requirement, the earnings your credit hours have accrued are still not guaranteed to be refunded back to you and are determined based on the ‘actuarial soundness,’ or the financial health, of the fund.

 Lastly, any earnings that are refunded are taxed as ordinary income and come with a 10% penalty.